Jonas-Verhellen/Bayesian-Illumination/README.md

 Standard quality-diversity (QD) and Bayesian optimisation (BO) libraries do not cater to particularities of optimising small molecules.
 Therefore, GB-BI relies on two packages that provide these utilities specifically for small molecules.

-* **GB-EPI:** a quality-diversity software package for the optimisation of small molecules which enforces diversity in chemical space by creating niches based on physicochemical properties.
+* **GB-EPI:** a [quality-diversity software package](https://github.com/Jonas-Verhellen/Argenomic) for the optimisation of small molecules which enforces diversity in chemical space by creating niches based on physicochemical properties.
-* **GAUCHE:** a Gaussian process framework for chemistry, providing more than 30 bespoke kernels for small molecules, proteins and chemical reactions.
+* **GAUCHE:** a [Gaussian process framework](https://github.com/leojklarner/gauche) for chemistry, providing more than 30 bespoke kernels for small molecules, proteins and chemical reactions.

-For the mutatations, crossovers, structural filters and physicochemical descriptors, we rely on RDKit.
-The structural filters are based on scripts provided by Patrick Walters.
-The mutations and crossovers are inspired by the Graph-Based Genetic Algorithm (GB-GA) by Jan H. Jensen.
-Ideas regarding the application of acquisition functions and Bayesian optimsation to quality-diversity methods (and MAP-Elites specifically) were spurred on by the publication of the BOP-Elites algorithm.
+For the mutatations, crossovers, structural filters and physicochemical descriptors, we rely on [RDKit](https://github.com/rdkit/rdkit).
+The structural filters are based on [scripts](https://github.com/PatWalters/rd_filters) provided by Patrick Walters.
+The graph-based mutations and crossovers are inspired by Jan H. Jensen's Graph-Based Genetic Algorithm ([GB-GA](https://github.com/jensengroup/GB_GA)).
+Ideas regarding the application of acquisition functions and Bayesian optimsation to quality-diversity methods (and MAP-Elites specifically) were spurred on by the publication of the [BOP-Elites algorithm](https://arxiv.org/abs/2005.04320).

 ### Fitness Functions